thien-do/thien-do/projects.md

 → [tomiwallet.com][tomi]

-Tomi Wallet is a non-custodial, key-less mobile wallet.
-I was the founding designer, designed the UI/UX of the mobile app, with features like transfer, swap and invest.
-I was also responsible for the overall branding and marketing material.
+Tomi Wallet is a non-custodial, key-less crypto-currency mobile wallet.
+I designed the UI/UX of the mobile app, with features like transfer, swap, and invest, as well as overall branding and marketing material.

 [tomi]: https://tomiwallet.com